keu/docs/learn/dags.md

 These parameters define:

 - How the DAG is identified: `example_dag` (provided in this case as a positional argument without the `dag_id` parameter name) and `tags`
-- When the DAG will run: `schedule_interval`
+- When the DAG will run: `schedule`
 - What periods the DAG runs for: `start_date` and `catchup`
 - How failures are handled for all tasks in the DAG: `retries`

-Every DAG requires a `dag_id` and a `schedule_interval`.
+Every DAG requires a `dag_id` and a `schedule`.
 All other parameters are optional.
 The following parameters are relevant for most use cases:

 - `dag_id`: The name of the DAG.
 This must be unique for each DAG in the Airflow environment.
 This parameter is required.
-- `schedule_interval`: A timedelta expression defining how often a DAG runs.
+- `schedule`: A timedelta expression defining how often a DAG runs.
 This parameter is required.
 If the DAG should only be run on demand, `None` can be provided.
 Alternatively the schedule interval can be provided as a CRON expression or as a macro like `@daily`.
 - `start_date`: The date for which the first DAG run should occur.
 If a DAG is added after the `start_date`, the scheduler will attempt to backfill all missed DAG runs provided `catchup` (see below) is not set to `False`.
 - `end_date`: The date beyond which no further DAG runs will be scheduled.
 Defaults to `None`.
 - `catchup`: Whether the scheduler should backfill all missed DAG runs between the current date and the start date when the DAG is added.
 Defaults to `True`.